ankorstore/yokai/docs/modules/fxhttpclient.md

 - `400 <= code < 500`: log level `warn`
 - `code >= 500`: log level `error`

-The http client logging will be based on the [fxlog](fxlog.md) module configuration.
+The HTTP client logging will be based on the [fxlog](fxlog.md) module configuration.

 ## Tracing

-This module enables to trace automatically the requests made by the [Client](https://pkg.go.dev/net/http#Client):
+This module enables to trace automatically HTTP the requests made by the [Client](https://pkg.go.dev/net/http#Client):

 ```yaml title="configs/config.yaml"
 modules: